IKOR-GmbH/sip-framework/docs-snapshot/framework_version_upgrade.md

   <artifactId>cxf-codegen-plugin</artifactId>
 </plugin>
 ```
-Plugin is now managed in the parent pom so no furhter configuration is necessary.
+Plugin is now managed in the parent pom so no further configuration is necessary.
 It is a standard CXF plugin and adapter developers can customize its behaviour if needed.

 * Adapters redefining **Spring Security**: